Ming-Shu/Install-Cassandra-Cluster-on-EC2-instance/README.md

 when I run 'nodetool status'  get :
 ![image](https://github.com/Ming-Shu/Install-Cassandra-Cluster-on-EC2-instance/blob/main/nodetool_status.PNG)

+Note: If get reply is :

+    nodetool: Failed to connect to '127.0.0.1:7199' - ConnectException: 'Connection refused (Connection refused)'.

+It's a RAM issue, I solved the problem after changing EC2 instance type.

 Configuring Cassandra
 In order to connect to our Cassandra server we will need to configure it.
 We will be changing configuration in the main Cassandra configuration file located at /etc/cassandra/cassandra.yaml.
 Open this file so and make the following changes.